abnishkumar/https_restapi_node_typescript/README.md

 2.go to bin folder under oppenssl(C:\OpenSSL-Win64) and open command prompt(open command prompt from administrator) in same path

-3.finally run the below command and you have  privatekey.pem and certificate.pem
+3.finally run the below command and you have  privatekey.pem and certificate.pem file in the bin folder

 a===>openssl genrsa -out privatekey.pem 1024